-With state-of-the-art plumbing equipment and a detailed approach, we can have all your leaks repaired after a single visit.
-You get prompt service, durable repairs and guaranteed parts and workmanship.
+With state-of-the-art equipment and a detailed approach, we can repair all your leaks after a single visit.
+And when you call us, you’ll always receive prompt service, durable repairs, and guaranteed parts and workmanship.

-Leaking Pipes, Fixtures and Hoses: When to Call a Professional Plumber
+Leaking Pipes, Fixtures, and Hoses: When to Call a Professional Plumber

 Signs of leaking faucets and fixtures – and mystery leaks:

 - Faucet drips: Hear a drip?
 A leak is probably nearby.
 While you may think you’d notice a constant noise, certain rooms, such as guest bathrooms, don’t get visited very often.
 If you suspect there’s a leak in your home, check rooms that you frequently visit, and remember to regularly check in on rooms that you don’t use as much.
 When searching, listen closely because dripping can also happen behind a wall.

 - Rust or water puddles: Rust and water puddles definitely signal a leak.
 They may occur near the base of your faucet, around drains in sinks, tubs, or showers, in the cabinetry below sinks, and on the floor below a faucet are a reliable sign of a leak.
 Act fast if you notice the reddish rust colour or even a small puddle.

 - Higher water bill: Unexplained spikes in your water bill usually indicate that you have a leak.
 Check around your house for signs of a leak, or call a plumber for leak detection services.

 - Squeaky faucets: If your faucets make a squeaking noise when you turn the taps on or off, or if they are difficult to turn off / on completely, this may be a sign of a bigger problem.